 The Abyssinian is probably one of the oldest known breeds and best known for their resemblance to their much-revered ancient Egyptian ancestors.
 New genetic studies lean towards the breed originating on the coast of the Indian Ocean and in parts of Southeast Asia.
 Abyssinians are known for their striking ‘ticked’ coat where their fur has bands of color on each individual hair and the coat looks darker along the spine.
 This short-haired breed is a medium-sized cat in the 8 to 12 lbs range.

 Abyssinians are curious, courageous and high-spirited.
 Aby’s are very active and athletic.
 Your typical Abyssinian loves to spend her days climbing up to high places, exploring every nook and cranny and supervising whatever you are doing at the time too.

 Common Health Conditions & Recommendations for Abyssinian Cats

-- Stomatitis is a condition where the soft tissues in a cat’s mouth become irritated and inflamed, these tissues include the gums and tongue.
+Stomatitis: A condition where the soft tissues in a cat’s mouth become irritated and inflamed including the gums and tongue.

-- Abyssinians seem to be more at risk for developing FIP than other breeds.
-Feline infectious peritonitis (FIP) is a viral disease of cats caused by certain strains of a virus called the feline coronavirus.
+Feline Infectious Peritonitis: (FIP) is a viral disease caused by certain strains of a virus called the feline coronavirus.